Explore FREE downloadable educational materials.

 - Reported mild to moderate anthrax vaccine reactions include local swelling, pain, and redness at the injection site, fever, chills, and nausea that resolve without permanent damage.
 Severe anthrax vaccine reaction reports include autoimmune and brain dysfunction, chronic disabling fatigue, persistent headaches, severe joint pain and crippling arthritis, numbness, and muscle weakness, paralysis, brain inflammation, seizures, and permanent memory loss, and death.

-- Using the MedAlerts search engine, as of March 31, 2023, there were 9,292 adverse events reported to the Vaccine Adverse Events Reporting System (VAERS) for anthrax-containing vaccines.
+- Using the MedAlerts search engine, as of the October 27, 2023 data release, there were 9,329 adverse events reported to the Vaccine Adverse Events Reporting System (VAERS) for anthrax-containing vaccines.
 Of those reports, over 83 percent occurred in adults ages 17 to 44.
 Within the total number of VAERS reports, there were 31 deaths reported, with over half of the deaths reportedly occurring in adults 17 to 44 years of age.

 IMPORTANT NOTE: NVIC “Quick Facts” is not a substitute for becoming fully informed about anthrax and the anthrax vaccine.
 NVIC recommends consumers read comprehensive information NVIC provides on anthrax, the vaccine manufacturer product information inserts, and speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.